I am revisiting this trip from 2016.

 Philipsburg is in Granite County and as of the latest census has a population of 820.
-It’s elevation is a bit higher than Superior’s at 5, 243 feet.
+It’s elevation is a bit higher than Superior’s at 5,243 feet.
 Like many small towns in Western Montana it was built around mining and logging.
 As those industries declined the town looked to revitalize and did an excellent job by making their main street into a tourist destination.
-Our visit was during the off season plus it’s hunting season so we were pretty much alone as we toured about but it is a bustling place during the summer.

-Beer has a long history in the state of Montana and it is becoming quite well known for its breweries.
-Philipsburg Brewing Co. opened in 2012 and they are located in a gorgeously maintained Victorian.
-We were visiting at the wrong time for the hubby to take a taste but from looking at the website they brew 12 different beers, ales and stouts.
+Beer has a long history in Montana and the state is becoming quite well known for its breweries.
+Philipsburg Brewing Co. opened in 2012 and it is located in a gorgeously maintained Victorian building.
+Since the hubby was driving he didn’t want to do a tasting but hopefully we will be able to return and spend a couple of nights and that will allow him to do so.
+From looking at the website they brew 12 different beers, ales and stouts.
 We did peek in and the premises were pristine.

 Many other buildings along the route were also beautifully restored like the Kaiser House.
 It was opened in 1881 and originally had a restaurant on the first floor and a hotel on the second.
 The current incarnation offers rooms and has a wide selection of wines available for guests to enjoy.
-It might be fun to go back and spend a weekend.
+This would be an ideal place to stay for a return visit.

 Philipsburg was a lot of fun.
 Hopefully I’ll get to go back.

 It was astoundingly beautiful at Georgetown Lake.
 In fact I got out of the car and just stood and stared for a while.
 I almost forgot to take pictures.
 It was such a perfect day weather wise and the lake was sparkling in the sun.
-The Pintler Mountains had just the lightest dusting of snow – it was Montana perfection.
+The Pintler Mountains were in the background – it was Montana perfection.
 The photo doesn’t begin to do reality justice.
 It is a WOW kind of place.